Runcorn: New Town development

 The masterplan was amended for the second and final time in 1975.
 Amendment No.2 extended the expressway further to the east and redesignated land at Sandymoor intended for industrial use to residential.
 The Runcorn Development Corporation merged with Warrington Development Corporation on 1 April 1981 and was wound up on 30 September 1989.

 Much of the architecture of the new town was innovative, especially the Southgate development designed by Sir James Stirling and built between 1970 and 1977.
 Stirling's housing development was beset with problems and it was demolished in the early 1990s.
 In 2002, the Castlefields Partnership (made up of English Partnerships and Halton Borough Council) was created to comprehensively redevelop the Castlefields estate, including the demolition of over 700 deck access flats.

 Governance

-Local government

-Runcorn is unparished with the exception of Sandymoor, and a large part of the Whitehouse Industrial Estate which falls under Preston Brook Parish Council.
-The local authority is Halton Borough Council for which the town is divided into nine electoral wards, each electing three councillors.
+Runcorn is in the local authority district of the Borough of Halton.
+It is administered by Halton Borough Council, a unitary authority which has its main meeting place at Runcorn Town Hall.
+The council is a member of the Liverpool City Region Combined Authority, led by the directly elected Mayor of the Liverpool City Region.
+Runcorn is an unparished area with the exception of Sandymoor civil parish and part of the Whitehouse Industrial Estate which is in the Preston Brook civil parish.

+Administrative history

-At the time of the Domesday survey, Runcorn was in the hundred of Tunendune, but later, and until the early 19th century, Runcorn was part of the Bucklow hundred.
+At the time of the Domesday survey of 1086, Runcorn was in the hundred of Tunendune.
+The hundreds of Cheshire were reorganised in the 12th century, and Runcorn became part of the Bucklow Hundred.
+Runcorn was an ancient parish.
+It was subdivided into 20 townships:

-Under the Runcorn Improvement Act 1852, a board of Improvement Commissioners was established to administer the civil government of the town.
-By the Local Government Act 1894, the administration of the town and the surrounding areas was divided into Runcorn Urban District and Runcorn Rural District.
-Initially the urban district consisted of only the built-up area of Runcorn itself.
-By 1937, this area had been extended to include the communities of Weston and Weston Point to the south.
-In 1964, Runcorn was designated as a New Town and greatly expanded so that by 1971 it had grown to incorporate the village of Halton.